feltjs/felt_mural/README.md

 # @feltjs/felt-mural

-> a Svelte component for collaborative drawing using
+> a proof-of-concept Svelte component for collaborative drawing using
 > [felt-ui](https://github.com/feltjs/felt-ui)

 `Mural` is a [Svelte](https://svelte.dev/) component using